sam20908/mpp/README.md

 #### Custom Iterators

-Custom iterators are used to make nagivating matrices easier.
+Custom iterators are used to make navigating matrices easier.
 They also meet `LegacyContiguousIterator` requirement.

 ```cpp
 #include <mpp/matrix.hpp>